Chris Peterson and George Williams enhance Firm’s capital markets and bank regulatory capabilities

 These most recent lateral additions brings the number of former Dewey attorneys who have or plan to join Kaye Scholer to a total of eight.
 In mid-May, New York Corporate Partner John Fallon and Associate John Csuka joined the firm as well as a four-member Securities Litigation team in Chicago led by Senior Counsel Alan Salpeter, a former Dewey partner who is top-ranked in Chambers USA for his securities and financial services litigation capabilities.

-Founded in New York in 1917, Kaye Scholer combines the continuity and business acumen of a long-established law firm with a forward-looking, tech savvy, results-driven approach centered around lasting client relationships.
-With industry strengths in life sciences, financial services, technology, real estate and energy & infrastructure, Kaye Scholer offers strategic guidance and legal services to Fortune 500, middle-market corporations and government entities facing litigation, transactional or governance challenges.
-A national law firm with international capabilities, Kaye Scholer’s lawyers regularly advise on matters across multiple legal jurisdictions, including in the US, Canada, UK, EU, China and Japan.
+Founded in New York in 1917, Kaye Scholer combines the continuity and business acumen of a century-old law firm with a forward-looking, tech savvy, results-driven approach focused around lasting client relationships.
+With industry strengths in life sciences, financial services, technology, real estate and energy & infrastructure, Kaye Scholer offers strategic guidance and legal services to public and private entities facing litigation, transactional or governance challenges.
+Kaye Scholer’s lawyers regularly advise on matters across multiple legal jurisdictions, including in the US, Canada, UK, EU, China and Japan.

 # # #

 - SEC Issues Pay Ratio CDIs October 20, 2016 • Client Alerts

 - What’s Really Remarkable about the Appeals Court Ruling on the CFPB October 20, 2016 • Articles

 - IFLR1000 Recognizes Kaye Scholer’s Global Presence, Practices and Lawyers October 19, 2016 • Recognitions

 - Kaye Scholer Clients Achieve Nearly Full Recovery in Arch Coal Chapter 11 Proceeding October 14, 2016 • Client Successes